tupakkatapa/nix-config/README.md

   <details> <summary>View details</summary>
     &nbsp;

     Configurations under `home-manager/users/<username>` are layered, extending each other incrementally.
 This approach allows for selecting the appropriate configuration complexity per host.
 If a user has a home-manager configuration, it conditionally imports host-specific settings from `home-manager/hosts/<hostname>` if it exists.

-The conditional import looks like this:
+    The conditional import looks something like this:

     ```nix
     home-manager.users."${user}" = let